 Cities are the world's social, economic, and political focal point.
 They are also beset with the most urgent challenges that societies face today including inequality, racism, social isolation, and climate change.
 Not to mention that billions of city dwellers are often unable to meet their basic needs for food, housing, and clean water.

 Amidst this crisis lies tremendous opportunity for people to address these problems collectively.
-To do this, individuals, organizations, and local governments are turning to a basic human practice: sharing.
-By sharing their time, knowledge, space, and goods, people are finding that they can overcome scarcity by building and maintaining vital common resources.
-They are demonstrating how sharing leads everyone to have more, together.
+To meet challenges, communities, organizations, and local governments are increasingly turning to a basic human practice: sharing.
+By sharing their labor, knowledge, space, and goods, people are finding that they can overcome scarcity by building and maintaining vital common resources.
+They are showing how sharing leads everyone to have more, together.

 About Our Sharing Cities Work

 Shareable was one of the key initiators of the sharing cities movement.
 In 2011, we organized ShareSF in San Francisco, California — the first event held under the joint theme of sharing and cities.
 As the sharing cities movement unfolded around the globe, we continued to mobilize and raise awareness through in-depth news coverage, consulting, and advising, particularly to policymakers and other leaders.

 In 2013, we published "Policies for Shareable Cities" — the first ever sharing cities policy guide — in collaboration with the Sustainable Economies Law Center.
 That same year, we launched the Sharing Cities Network to connect local sharing activists in cities around the world for mutual support and movement building.
 Since then, dozens of cities have launched a sharing cities program.
 Most notable is the city government of Seoul, South Korea, which has invested heavily in creating a sharing city.